-Psychopharmacology is the study and use of medications that treat psychiatric disorders .
-The goal of psychopharmacology is to help regain proper balance in the chemistry of the brain and restore optimal functioning .
-The use of medications for the mind is, therefore, in most instances, directed towards the control of symptoms.
+Psychopharmacology is the study and use of medications that treat psychiatric disorders (American Society of Clinical Psychopharmacology, n.d.).
+The goal of psychopharmacology is to help regain proper balance in the brain's chemistry and restore optimal functioning (Boland et al., 2021).
+The use of medications for the mind is, therefore, directed towards controlling symptoms in most instances.
 Psychiatric medications are not like antibiotics.
 Medications alone seldom result in a permanent “cure” of mental or emotional troubles.
-This means in effect that most psychiatric type medications will need to be taken or be available over an extended period of time while other treatments or therapy seek a resolution to the problem causing the symptoms.
+This means that most psychiatric-type medications will need to be taken or be available over an extended period while other treatments or therapies seek a resolution to the problem causing the symptoms.

-Follow-up of the effectiveness of antidepressant use is critical because the FDA suggests that all agents that have antidepressant properties may increase the risk of suicide – especially in patients under the age of 25.
+Follow-up on the effectiveness of antidepressant use is critical because the FDA suggests that all agents with antidepressant properties may increase the risk of suicide – especially in patients under the age of 25.

 Many different medication choices are available for the management of depression.
-Medications used to manage depression work mainly by altering the chemicals in the brain, particularly serotonin, norepinephrine and dopamine.
-Medications take a period of time before they work .
-The effect may be noticed as early as one to two weeks, but it typically requires four to six weeks before significant effect is noticed.
+Medications used to manage depression work mainly by altering the chemicals in the brain, particularly serotonin, norepinephrine, and dopamine.
+Medications take a period before they work.
+The effect may be noticed as early as one to two weeks, but it typically requires four to six weeks before a significant impact is seen.

 Antidepressant Medication: Several classes of antidepressant medication exist, grouped together by the neurotransmitter they primarily affect.
 Antidepressant groupings include: